fakerat/fakerat.github.io/pages/online-safety.md

 <img width="400" height="393" src="https://i.sstatic.net/JpadVg02.webp">

-NB: This post includes products or services that may directly or indirectly provide incentives to the author.
+ <sup>NB:This post includes products or services that may directly or indirectly provide incentives to the author.<sup></sup>